bugrakaann/bugrakaann/README.md

-# 👋 Hi there, I'm [Bugra]!
+# 👋 Hi there, I'm Bugra!

 ![banner](https://your-banner-image-url)

-I'm a [Your Role/Job Title] with a passion for [Your Interests].
+I'm a university student with a passion for software development.
 I love exploring new technologies and building innovative projects that can shape the future.

 ## 🚀 Skills